Hi there. 👋

 I’m proud to be active in the Providence community.
 My husband Dillon teaches second grade at Pleasant View Elementary and serves on the Providence Public Library Board of Trustees.
 After years living in Washington, D.C., New York City, and London, we’ve made our home in Providence with our dog, Theo, and our cat, Yuca — and you can usually find us at our favorite neighborhood bookstores, coffee shops, and local restaurants.

 I hold a BA in political science and geography, with a minor in public policy, from The George Washington University, and studied government at the London School of Economics as part of the General Course.
-I am also a RIVA-trained qualitative research moderator with extensive experience facilitating focus groups, in-depth interviews, and ethnographic research.
+I am a RIVA-trained qualitative research moderator with extensive experience facilitating focus groups, in-depth interviews, and ethnographic research.

-Want to work together?
+Want to chat, work together, or just meet to grab coffee?
 Get in touch.